stefmsft/SurfUtil/README.md

 3. Latest releases

+    **Release 1.4**

+    In MakeBMR :

+    - Changed some parameters from bool to switch mode. -Log -DirectInj -MakeISO doesn't take a $True or $False anymore.
+If specified in the command line it means the parameter is at $True, otherwise it is consider at $False by the script.

+    - Added a new switch parameter -Yes.
+If specified, no

+    - validation will be asked before processing the BMR

+    Added Support for 19H1

+    **Release 1.3**

+    A support for extra languages
+    A new script allowing the prepare and update with the latest CU, the ISO file use as a base for the key produced by MakeBMR
+    More failsafe checks in LoadAndCheck.ps1.
+This script should always be run before anything else to be sure that everything is ready to go.
+    Add support for Surface Pro 6, Laptop 2, Studio 2 and GO LTE

     **Release 1.2**

     This release include :
     - A support for extra languages (cf below)
     - A new script allowing the prepare and update with the latest CU, the ISO file use as a base for the key produced by MakeBMR